District Court Jury Duty Information

 Throughout the day, cleaning staff will disinfect high touch areas in the courtroom.
 Deep cleaning will be completed at the end of each trial day.
 Hand sanitizer and wipes are available in the courtroom and hand sanitizer stations are available in the lobby.

-The jury deliberation room allows for jurors to sit at least 6 feet from one another during deliberations or trial recesses.
-In the deliberation room, jurors may briefly remove their masks in the jury room only when eating or drinking.
-Jurors will use the same seat in the deliberation room throughout the trial.
-Hand sanitizer and wipes are available in the deliberation courtroom.
+The jury room allows for jurors to sit at least 6 feet from one another during trial recesses.
+In the jury room, jurors may briefly remove their masks only when drinking.
+Jurors are encouraged to leave the building during the lunch break.
+Jurors will use the same seat in the jury room throughout the trial.
+Hand sanitizer and wipes are available.